-- Although the RCMP took responsibility for the implementation of the five-year Mental Health Strategy, the resources offered to Mounties were largely based on recycled programming from the Canadian Armed Forces.
-Following its announcement, one prominent psychologist raised concern that the Mental Health Strategy did not address distinct challenges of serving in the RCMP, including the fact that, for Mounties, there is no return home from the areas in which they serve; rather, the line "blurs" between areas of safety and danger.
-Despite empirical evidence that Mounties required particularized Mental Health Services due to their unique occupational vulnerabilities to psychological harm, the RCMP chose not to implement any such programming, preferring instead to rely upon generic services and programs. - The effects of Operational Stress Injuries on Mounties continued to receive significant national attention in the years following the inadequate implementation of the RCMP Mental Health Strategy with its generic, functionally inaccessible programming.
-In 2016, for instance, the Standing Committee on Public Safety and National Security published their Study on Operational Stress Injuries and Post-Traumatic Stress Disorder in Public Safety Officers and First Responders, finding that, despite the implementation of the RCMP Mental Health Strategy, PTSD among Canadian first responders remained at the forefront of national public safety concerns.
-Rather than expending effort to improve services to promote Mounties' health and wellness, the RCMP continued to operate ineffective Mental Health Services and cultivate a culture of discrimination toward those who used them. - 72.
-The Standing Committee also identified several deficiencies in relation to existing Mental Health Services within the RCMP, including the lack of situational specificity in the supports available to Mounties, the absence of a clear definition of Operational Stress Injuries, and the lack of Crown effort with respect to data collection and retention on Mounties' mental health.
+- Although the RCMP took responsibility for the implementation of the five-year Mental Health Strategy, the resources offered to Class Members were largely based on recycled programming from the Canadian Armed Forces.
+Following its announcement, one prominent psychologist raised concern that the Mental Health Strategy did not address distinct challenges of serving in the RCMP, including the fact that, for regular members, there is no return home from the areas in which they serve; rather, the line "blurs" between areas of safety and danger.
+Despite empirical evidence that Class Members required particularized mental health supports due to their unique occupational vulnerabilities to psychological harm, the RCMP chose not to implement any such programming, preferring instead to rely upon generic services and programs.
+With respect to the programming it did provide, the RCMP failed to properly supervise and carry through with its implementation, making unacceptable operational choices. - 80.
+The effects of Operational Stress Injuries on Class Members continued to receive significant national attention in the years following the implementation of the RCMP Mental Health Strategy.
+In 2016, for instance, the Standing Committee on Public Safety and National Security published its Study on Operational Stress Injuries and Post-Traumatic Stress Disorder in Public Safety Officers and First Responders, finding that, despite the implementation of the RCMP Mental Health Strategy, PTSD among Canadian first responders remained at the forefront of national public safety concerns.
+Rather than expending effort to improve services to promote Class Members' health and wellness, the RCMP continued to operate ineffective mental health supports and cultivate a culture of discrimination toward those who used them. - 81.
+The Standing Committee also identified several deficiencies in relation to existing mental health services within the RCMP, including the lack of situational specificity in the supports available to Class Members, the absence of a clear definition of Operational Stress Injuries, and the lack of Crown effort with respect to data collection and retention on Class Members' mental health.
 The Study concluded with a formal request for a comprehensive response from the Crown.
-For their part, the RCMP cited that fact that the Committee's recommendations were not directed specifically at them, and so it chose not to respond, to the ongoing detriment of its employees.
+For their part, the RCMP cited that fact that the Committee's recommendations were not directed specifically at them, and so it chose not to respond, to the ongoing detriment of Class Members.